Massachusetts House of Representatives' 3rd Berkshire district

 Massachusetts House of Representatives' 3rd Berkshire district in the United States is one of 160 legislative districts included in the lower house of the Massachusetts General Court.
-It covers part of Pittsfield in Berkshire County.
-Democrat Tricia Farley-Bouvier of Pittsfield has represented the district since 2011.
+It covers the towns of Alford, Becket, Dalton, Egremont, Great Barrington, Lee, Lenox, Monterey, Mount Washington, New Marlborough, Otis, Richmond, Sandisfield, Sheffield, Stockbridge, Tyringham, Washington, and West Stockbridge.
+Democrat Leigh Davis has represented the district since 2025.

 The current district geographic boundary overlaps with that of the Massachusetts Senate's Berkshire, Hampshire, Franklin and Hampden district.